 As an Advanced Practitioner you will identify, assess, plan, implement and review the care needs of our most complex children and families.
-You’ll provide a safe, child-focused service using the Signs of Safety framework and make sure we achieve an outstanding standard of health and personal development for each and every child in your care.
-When it comes to the team, we’d also like you to develop the leaders of the future – improving their practice and inspiring them on their own social work journey.
+You’ll provide a safe, child-focused service using the Signs of Safety framework and make sure we achieve outstanding personal development for every child in our care.
+And when it comes to your team, you’ll develop the leaders of the future – improving their practice and inspiring them on their own social work journey.
 We currently have three permanent vacancies one in Boston, one in Louth and one in Horncastle.
 We also have a 12 month temporary contract in Gainsborough.
 Please indicate in your personal statement which role/area you are applying to.

-- An excellent communicator who builds strong working relationships with colleagues, families and external agencies.
+- An excellent communicator who can build strong working relationships

-In return, we’re committed to supporting your continuous professional development and career progression.
-We offer a 7% annual retention bonus to our Advanced Practitioners working within our FAST Teams.
+In return, we’re committed to supporting your continuous professional development and career progression – we even offer a 7% annual retention bonus to all Advanced Practitioners working within our FAST teams.

 We understand that you may have questions, or simply want to speak to one of the team to find out more about working here.
-That’s why we have a dedicated in-house advisor on hand to talk to you, or support you with your application.
-Simply contact Nikita Lord on 07775 642 894 and she’ll be in touch as soon as possible.
+That’s why we have a dedicated in-house advisor on hand to support you with your application.
+Simply contact Laura Bonner at firstname.lastname@example.org and she’ll be in touch as soon as possible.

 All candidates are advised to read the attached job information pack prior to making an application.

 On occasion we receive significantly more applications than expected for some vacancies and under such circumstances we reserve the right to bring forward the closing date of the advertisement.
 We therefore strongly advise you to apply for the role promptly to avoid disappointment should the closing date be brought forward.

 We operate a talent pool scheme whereby candidates who are not successful on this occasion may be considered for a period of up to 3 months for similar positions.